starcraftman/pakit/docs/pakit_recipes.rst

 In short:

 #.
 Every recipe is defined in its own file.
 #.
-The name of the recipe file, is the name pakit will use to import, load and store it in the database.
+The name of the recipe file, is the name pakit will use to index it in the database.
 #.
 Each recipe file must contain at least 1 class that is the capitalized name of the recipe file.
 #.
 That class must inherit from **pakit.Recipe**.